janvrany/pharo-hacks/README.md

  * *[LibUnix](src/LibUnix)* is a tiny library providing better integration with UNIX systems than what's available in stock Pharo.
 Currently it provides crude support spawning processes and long-running communication over pipes and PTYs.

+ * *[SUnit-Parametrized](src/SUnit-Parametrized)* is an extension to SUnit that allows one to easily write parametrized test.
+See [SUnit-Parametrized README](README-SUnit-Parametrized.md) for detais.

 ## Loading

 ```